rubrikinc/wachy/docs/guide.md

 section) for wachy to do its magic.
 Wachy also supports [debug links](https://sourceware.org/gdb/onlinedocs/gdb/Separate-Debug-Files.html) - simply place the separate debug file in the current working directory.

+The source files should be placed in the same path that they were compiled (the expected path is displayed at the bottom of the window).
+If wachy cannot find this file, it displays blank lines instead (see section below on Remote debugging).
 </details>

 ## Source View